mharen/mharen.github.io/_posts/2012/2012-11-11-snippet-eating-backspace-key-on-data.md

 title: 'Snippet: Eating The Backspace Key on Data Entry Screens (Or, How I Became A Secret Hero)'
 ---

-Have you ever been filling out a form on the web and accidentally navigated away from the form…and lost your work?
+Have you ever been filling out a form on the web and accidentally navigated away from the form...and lost your work?
 Ouch.
 There’re few things as frustrating as *retyping *something into a computer.

 In addition to the typical things that a good web programmer does to help prevent data loss (e.g. use simple forms, prompt before leaving a dirty form, don’t break the forward/back buttons, background-save frequent drafts, etc.), here’s a technique I’ve used in a few projects that has silently saved people from some suffering: